Lightweight Rigid Frame

 The Nitrum is not a revolutionary upgrade on the Helium - instead the accumulation of 10 years' of experience, resulting in a series of incremental improvements that make the Nitrum a much more refined all-round chair.
 Quickie have also been able to reduce the cost on it through manufacturing improvements, so despite being a better chair, it is also cheaper than the Helium!

 Quickie boast that the Nitrum is the lightest adjustable aluminium on the market, with a mere 5.2 kg lifting weight (7.5 kg total weight).
-While there are other adjustable chairs out there (notably the Rogue) that boast a slightly lower weight, manufacturers measure weight in different ways, and the Rogue for example is measured without brakes!
+While there are other adjustable chairs out there (notably the Rogue 2) that boast a slightly lower weight, manufacturers measure weight in different ways, so the numbers aren't always clearly comparable

 We feel that the Nitrum is a highly impressive chair for those after a top-end aluminium adjustable model.
-It is worth trying alongside the slightly cheaper K-Series from Kuschall, Ki's equivalent Rogue, Progeo's Joker and Joker R2, and TiLite's Aero Z or titanium ZRA to see which works best for you.
+It is worth trying alongside Ki's lighter equivalent Rogue 2, Progeo's Joker and Joker R2, and TiLite's Aero Z or titanium ZRA to see which works best for you.